Farata/angular2typescript/README.md

 ng serve --app mediator1 -o

 Code samples located in the folders http-node-samples and auction require two separate terminal windows: one for running the Node server and another - to bundle and deploy the client.
 In the client dir: npm run build.
-In the server dir: npm run devRestAngular (in auction/server it's npm run startServer).
+In the server dir: 1. compile the code: npm run tsc 2) npm run devRestAngular (in auction/server it's npm run startServer).
 Then open your browser at localhost:8000.

 The folder test-weather contains a sample app from chapter 9.
 Run the unit tests with ng test.